Visitor parking permits

 Visitor parking permit scheme are available across the City of Sydney for eligible residential properties.

 Permits will take the form of single-use, one-day 'scratchies'.
 The permit is held by the eligible household and can be given to a visitor to display on their car, to avoid time limits and parking fees.

 Permits are only valid in the numbered area shown on permits and parking signs.

 Existing visitor permits in Ultimo (area 14), Millers Point (area 16), Pyrmont (area 20) and Glebe (area G) will be phased out and replaced by the new scheme after May 2016.

 The number of permits a household may be eligible for depends on how many resident permits they hold and whether their parking area is zone A or zone B.

-Most households are in zone B. The allocation of visitor permits for eligible households is:
+Most households are in zone B. The annual allocation of visitor permits for eligible households is:

 - 15 permits for those households with 2 resident parking permits